Vadlamudi04/ASIC_DESIGN/README.md

 <details>
 <summary><strong>Lab Session 4</strong></summary>

+### Objective:

+- Functional simulation Experiment

-### Standard RISC-V ISA and Hardcoded ISA based on the provided Verilog code
+### Standard RISC-V ISA and Hardcoded ISA based on the provided Verilog code:

-- In the Verilog code, the opcode varies for each instruction type, and different instructions have distinct func3 values.
-- To differentiate between immediate operations and other arithmetic functions, func7 is used; otherwise, func7 is set to b'0.
+- In Verilog code, each instruction type has a different opcode, and instructions have distinct func3 and func7 values compared to original riscv values.
+The func7 value distinguishes immediate operations from other arithmetic functions; if not used for this purpose, func7 is set to b'0 in the verilog code.

+- In the below table Hardcoded 32bit pattern is formed by using the op codes, func3 and  func7 values from the verilog code.

 | Instruction     | Hardcoded 32bit pattern | Hardcoded hexadecimal pattern| 32bit pattern   | Hexadecimal pattern |
 |-----------------|-------------------------|------------------------------|---------------------|---------------|